 Manon Peren swallowed hard.
 The taste of stale bread filled her mouth, an ache that reminded her of flowers and the smell of baking bread in a Montmartre bakery in the spring.
 Fifteen years old, she dreamed of foamy milk and pastries, with neither to enjoy.
 Over the scent of bougainvillea from the open window, the air reeked of burnt toast from her attempts to make a birthday cake by melting preserved cheese over bits of bread.
 Back in Paris, she’d have set the elaborate triple burners on high.
 But this apartment—tucked away beside the Promenade des Anglais, near the Cours Saleya in the old town—only had a single burner, and no salt or olives, or anything for spice.
 Reeking of strangers and homesickness, the place felt like a foreign landscape, constructed from someone else’s clothes, dusty furniture, and well-used pots and pans.

-Discover Rebecca’s short stories by following the links to read them online.
+Discover Rebecca’s short stories by following the links to read them online, or download.

 The Fronds Of Knives

 In Lilith Magazine, tells the story of a Jewish girl in Nice, France, during the Second World War who took a great risk to pose for the artist Henry Matisse.

 In Jerry Jazz Musician, about a brilliant musician who may also be mentally ill.

 In Tampa Review, about a young girl who does not speak at all.